 So the problem wasn’t “unconfessed sin” toward God, a failure to recognize that the elements actually became Jesus’ body and blood, or any of the other things commonly taught.

 It was very specifically that their behavior revealed division in the body.
-Some of them obviously didn’t didn’t appreciate their connection to others in the Body.
-Thus, in taking the elements, they were not “proclaiming the Lod’s death” that made them into one Body.
+Some of them obviously didn’t appreciate their connection to others in the Body.
+Thus, in taking the elements, they were not “proclaiming the Lord’s death” that made them into one Body.
 So this ties directly into the discussion of leprosy.
 Some members could not properly “feel” other members, and they therefore came together for judgment.

-Of course, my reading of this passage, as an old fool. disagrees with that of every denomination and every other commentator I know of!
+Of course, my reading of this passage, as an old fool, disagrees with that of every denomination and every other commentator I know of!

 But it seems to make good sense of the verse about eating “unworthily” in its larger context.